KaosElegent/authentication-system/README.md

 # Secure Authentication/Login System

 Hey there!
 This repo contains the **dbLogin** module.
-The DbLogin class can be used to manage and work with login credentials without worrying about hashing and salting yourself.
+The DbLogin class can manage and work with login credentials without worrying about hashing and salting yourself.

+The project was originally started a few months ago as a part of a web-based portal for database management.
+However, due to personal circumstances, it was halted.

 # Table of Contents